 Let’s be honest: Waking up with dark circles is, well, not ideal.
-And yet it’s something that millions of people experience each and every morning.
+And yet it’s something that many people experience each and every morning.
 “Dark circles are a common concern among my patients, both male and female,” says dermatologist Courtney Rubin, MD.

 While the internet might have you believe that a single, standalone approach will work to treat any and all dark circles, Rubin points out that there are myriad factors that contribute to their development, and understanding each is key to getting rid of them once and for all.
 “It’s important to figure out what the biggest contributing factors are, so you can determine the best treatment option,” she explains.

 That’s what we’re here for.
 Ahead, discover all of the factors that cause dark under-eye circles so that you’re better prepared to treat them when they arise.

 A major reason why dark, sunken under-eyes become visible is due to a natural loss of volume in the facial area.
 “Underneath the eye is a special pillow of soft tissue called the SOOF (suborbicularis oculi fat),” explains Rubin.
 “Over time, this pillow of tissue shrinks and descends, leading to a decrease in the natural volume of the under-eye, and the creation of a shadow.
 This is one of the most common causes of dark circles.”